WesselKuijstermans/AngularApp/README.md

 When you deploy your application to an online cloud provider, your app runs in production mode.
 You do not use `ng serve` then but you must provide your own webserver that hosts your application.
 In our case, this webserver is realized in the `\src\server.js` file.
 Angular provides the `ng build` command to build a production version of your app.
 The production release, an efficient and minimized version of your application, is placed in the `/dist` folder.
 When de user navigates to the URL that is linked to your online deployed webserver, the app is downloaded from the `/dist` folder to the user's browser and started.

-To verify that everyting works in production mode, you can build and run your production-ready application on localhost using the following commands.
+To verify that everything works in production mode, you can build and run your production-ready application on localhost using the following commands.

 ```
 ng build --prod --aot
 node src\server.js
 ```

+Check [http://localhost:4200](http://localhost:4200) to see if your application runs as expected.

 ## Creating an app on Heroku